-What is causing the violence?
+What causes the violence?

-Organized crime is a clear legacy of the region’s decades of war in the region, notes a CFR special report.
+Organized crime is a legacy of decades of war in the region, notes a CFR special report.
 In El Salvador, fighting between the military-led government and leftist guerrilla groups (1979–92) left as many as seventy-five thousand dead, and Guatemala’s civil war (1960–96) killed as many as two hundred thousand civilians.
-Honduras did not have a civil war of its own, but nonetheless felt the effects of its neighbors’ conflicts; it served as a staging ground for U.S.-backed Contras, a right-wing rebel group fighting Nicaragua’s Sandinista government during the 1980s.
+Honduras did not have a civil war of its own, but nonetheless felt the effects of nearby conflicts; it served as a staging ground for the U.S.-backed Contras, a right-wing rebel group fighting Nicaragua’s Sandinista government during the 1980s.

-Location along drug-trafficking routes adds to the violence.
-U.S.-led interdiction efforts in Colombia, Mexico, and the Caribbean have pushed trafficking routes into the region, and U.S. officials report that 80 percent of documented drug flows [PDF] into the United States now pass through Central America.
+Drug trafficking adds to the violence.
+U.S.-led interdiction efforts in Colombia, Mexico, and the Caribbean have pushed trafficking routes into Central America, and U.S. officials report that 90 percent of documented cocaine flows into the United States now pass through the region.
 DTOs sometimes partner with maras to transport and distribute narcotics, sparking turf wars.
 In addition to the drug trade and extortion, criminal groups in the region also profit from kidnapping for ransom and human trafficking and smuggling.

-Why has violence lasted so long?
+Why has violence persisted?

 As many as 95 percent of crimes go unpunished [PDF] in some areas, and the public has little trust in the police and security forces.
-(The police and military were accused of widespread human rights abuses during El Salvador and Guatemala’s civil wars.)
+(The police and military were accused of widespread human rights abuses during El Salvador’s and Guatemala’s civil wars.)
 “There has been so much penetration of the state and so much criminal involvement in security forces, it makes it difficult to think about how they would [reform] without some outside intervention,” says Eric Olson, an expert on the region at the Wilson Center.

 How have Northern Triangle countries tried to stop the violence?

-In the early 2000s, Northern Triangle governments enacted a series of “mano dura,” or “heavy hand,” policies that expanded police powers and enacted harsher punishments for gang members.
+In the early 2000s, Northern Triangle governments enacted a series of mano dura, or “heavy hand,” policies that expanded police powers and enacted harsher punishments for gang members.
 Around the same time, military personnel were deployed [PDF] to carry out police functions.